 ) can be derived for transplant.
 These cells are stimulated to divide and are grown in a Petri dish rather than in the uterus.

-2000 - Pigs and goats are reported cloned from adult cells.
+2000 - Pigs and a goat are reportedly cloned from adult cells.

-2002 - Rabbits and a kitten are reported cloned from adult cells.
+2002 - Rabbits and a kitten are reportedly cloned from adult cells.

 December 27, 2002 -

-August 6, 2003 - Italian scientists at the Laboratory of Reproductive Technology in Cremona, Italy, say they have created the world's first cloned horse, Prometea, from an adult cell taken from the horse who gave birth to her.
+August 6, 2003 - Scientists at the Laboratory of Reproductive Technology in Cremona, Italy, say they have created the world's first cloned horse, Prometea, from an adult cell taken from the horse who gave birth to her.

-September 25, 2003 - French scientists at the National Institute of Agricultural Research at Joy en Josas, France, become the first to clone rats.
+September 26, 2003 - The journal Science reports that French scientists at the National Institute of Agricultural Research at Joy en Josas, France, have cloned rats for the first time.